kellpossible/blog/content/Code/008-Good-Ideas.rst

 ow should you decide whether an idea is a "good idea"?

-This article discusses this question mostly in the context of business propositions, product ideas and process improvements, however I'm sure the some of this could be applied to other walks of life.
+This post discusses the question mostly in the context of business propositions, product ideas and process improvements, however I'm sure the some of this could be applied to other walks of life.

-This is a question I've been asking myself and thinking about in my head for a few years now, but a recent debate with a co-worker, with many tangents, made me consider the value of placing these ideas down in words so I can consider them further and form a more cohesive perspective.
+This is a question I've been asking myself and thinking about in my head for a few years now, but a discussion with a co-worker, with many tangents, made me consider the value of placing these ideas down in words so I can consider them further and form a more cohesive perspective.
 This question comes from wanting to understand the project management aspect to innovation, and also wanting to improve my own process for generating and evaluating ideas for product developement.
-I've had the opportunity to pitch a number of ideas in companies, for university group projects, and working on a number personal ideas.
-I've also had the opportunity to work in product support and see some of the consequences of decisions.
+I've had the chance to pitch a number of ideas in companies, work on new ideas for university/industry projects, and working on a number personal ideas.
+I've also had the opportunity to work in product support and see some of the long term consequences of design decisions.
 I want to think about these experiences and learn from them, and try to discover better ways to do things, to improve.

-As I've progressed in my various interests in outdoor sports (hiking, climbing, mountaineering, ski mountaineering, kayaking), outside of the software industry, it has become apparent to me how important it is to properly assess risk, and to seek to methodically eliminate personal and group bias when making decisions.
+We all get inspiration from somewhere.
+As I've progressed in my various interests in outdoor sports, outside of the software industry, it has become apparent to me how important it is to properly assess risk, and to seek to methodically eliminate personal and group bias when making decisions.
 We need to find a way to do this that is practical and likely to be performed when it is needed.
 It has also helped me to understand accidents and disasters are most often a result of a string of small mistakes, rather than one large poor decision.
 You need to be careful and diligent to catch these mistakes.

 Many people rely heuristics decision making, mental shortcuts, effective ways to reach a conclusion quickly and efficiently.
 Without